semoog/mogn-infra/README.md

 ## Requirements

-- a control node (Ansible installed, this repo cloned)
+- a control node (Ansible installed, this repo cloned) with ssh access to the host nodes
-- host nodes setup for SSH access from the control node
 - a `hosts` file setup in the following way:

         [cluster-name]